A Guide to Cutting The Cable TV Cord

 Looking to save money?
 Tired of paying for channels, you don’t even watch?

-This post will help you get rid of cable and still watch TV, and for much cheaper price.
+This post will help you get rid of cable and still watch TV and for a much lower price.
 If you tired of paying the Cable companies outrageous amounts of money for TV channels you don’t even watch then continue to read on.

 Prisoners Of The Cable Company

-My wife and me just bought a house two years ago and we were now looking to save money.
+My wife and I just bought a house two years ago, and we were now looking to save money.
 Two years with a mortgage payment does that to you.
-Well we both grew up with no cable, just free TV through a antenna.
-But when we grew up we both got hooked on Cable TV and couldn’t live without it.
+Well, we both grew up with no cable, just free TV through an antenna.
+But when we grew up, we both got hooked on Cable TV and couldn’t live without it.

-There are some really great TV programs out there, Game of Thrones, Better Call Saul, The Walking Dead, etc that we could not live without, but for most of the other channels we had that were unwatched and useless to us.
-I felt like Steve McQueen in the movie Papillon, in prison on a inescapable island trying to get free of the outrageous pricing of cable.
+There are some really great TV programs out there, Game of Thrones, Better Call Saul, The Walking Dead, etc. that we could not live without, but for most of the other channels we had that were unwatched and useless to us.
+I felt like Steve McQueen in the movie Papillon, in prison on an inescapable island trying to get free of the outrageous pricing of cable.

-We are very exhausted of paying an outrageously high Cable bill every month, with no way of getting a discount from the Cable company.
+We are exhausted from paying an outrageously high Cable bill every month, with no way of getting a discount from the Cable company.
 This got us exploring different methods and asking around to different people on what they use and pay.
 Couple this with a ton of research.

 First Step To Freedom

 The first step is determining what programs you CAN’T LIVE WITHOUT.
 This will help with getting over the hump of getting rid of cable.